LSSTDESC/qp/docs/user_guide/datastructure.md

 ### Ancillary data table

 The **ancillary** table is optional, and can be used to store additional data about the distributions which does not affect the distribution itself.
-It is a dictionary of arrays of length (or first dimension) `npdf`, so that each array has one value or row that corresponds to one distribution.
+It is a dictionary of arrays of length (or first dimension) $npdf$, so that each array has one value or row that corresponds to one distribution.

 An example **ancillary** table: